robotty/twitch-api-v3-proxy/README.md

 You can also set host and address to have the webserver listen on.

 ## Run

+Ensure you have a Java 8 JRE installed, and run:

     # place twitch-api-v3-proxy-boot.tar in an empty directory and run:
     tar xvz twitch-api-v3-proxy-boot.tar --strip-components=1